 7.7.
 Resistance to impact

 The AECD shall remain operational after impact.
-This shall be demonstrated according to Annex 7 and a verification of the MSD and HMI functionality according to No. .
+This shall be demonstrated according to Annex 7 and a verification of the MSD and HMI functionality according to paragraphs 2.1. and 2.3. of Annex 9.
+In case of use of wired test method No. 3 of Annex 9, mobile network antenna and mobile network antenna wire verification shall be performed according to paragraph 2.4 of Annex 9.

 7.7.1.
 The following AECD components shall be tested according to Annex 7: